LLNL/thicket/docs/thicket_structures.rst

 Structure of Thicket Object
 =======================
 A thicket object is a flexible data model that enables the structured analysis of unstructured performance data.
-A study of different performance dimensions canbe done by linking the object’s three components through primary and foreign keys, as shown in the entity relationship diagram below.
-The three components of thicket are performance data, metadata, and aggregated statistics.
+Thicket enables a study of different performance dimensions by linking the object’s components through primary and foreign keys, as shown in the entity relationship diagram below.
+The four components of thicket are the call tree, performance data, metadata, and aggregated statistics.

 .. figure:: images/Table-Tree-Revised-gradien.png